What is academic integrity?

 As a USQ student, you are part of an academic community and you are asked to:

 - act honestly and ethically in all your academic work and assessment tasks by only presenting work you have completed yourself.

 - give recognition to any direct quotes used from other authors or to those authors whose work has made an intellectual contribution to the contents of your work.
 Acknowledge your sources by using the referencing system relevant to your discipline.

 - acknowledge shared ownership of ideas in group projects or assessment tasks with a clear statement of individual’s contributions alongside your own original work.

 Academic integrity matters - producing your own work, to the best of your ability means you have demonstrated what you have learnt and you have earned your qualifications.
 This will help you navigate opportunities and challenges in the workplace and succeed as a professional in your chosen career.

-You are only required to complete it once per year and it will take you between 15-30 minutes to complete.
+You are only required to complete it once every 12 months and it will take you between 30-60 minutes to complete.

 Each of your courses will restrict your access to the first assessment item submission link until you have completed the course.
-This means you will most likely complete the training in week 1 or 2 of semester, to ensure you can access your assessment submission links.
+This means you need to complete the training by week 1 or 2 of semester, to ensure you can access your assessment submission links.

 Contract cheating providers target students with their services through online advertising and social media messaging.
 If you come across one of these providers, you are able to report it to TEQSA via this link.
 Providing these services is against Australian law and use of these services is a breach of the USQ Student Academic Misconduct Procedure.
 To learn more about contract cheating, please visit the TEQSA website.
 This website also has translated resources available.